zhwa/mlir-example/book/Chapter-11-Attention.md

 Trying to do all three in one pass would be extremely complex.
 The modular approach keeps each pass focused and maintainable.

-First, transformer ops → tensor-based linalg (Section 11.3's patterns).
+First, transformer ops → linalg (Section 11.3's patterns).
 Then, bufferization converts tensors → memrefs.
 Then, linalg → scf.for loops (via `createConvertLinalgToLoopsPass()`).
 Finally, loops → LLVM IR (standard MLIR passes).
 Canonicalization and CSE (common subexpression elimination) clean up between major transformations.
 After this pipeline, the module contains only LLVM dialect operations—pointers, branches, arithmetic instructions.

 **Stage 3: LLVM IR to Native Code**.
 MLIR's ExecutionEngine compiles LLVM dialect to machine code.
 The process: register LLVM dialect translations, invoke `ExecutionEngine::create()` which runs LLVM's JIT compiler (OrcJIT) at optimization level 3, generate machine code for the target architecture, and look up the compiled function's entry point address—a raw pointer to executable code in memory.